 Front-End Sites on Pantheon allow you to use decoupled architecture to separate your frontend and backend into distinct entities.

 Pantheon Front-End Sites are available for Early Access participants.
 Features for Pantheon Front-End Sites are in active development.
 Pantheon's development team is rolling out new functionality often while this product is in Early Access.
-To learn how you can enroll in our Early Access program, visit https://pantheon.io/features/decoupled-cms.
+Enrollment is open for our Front-End Sites Early Access program.
 Please review Pantheon's Software Evaluation Licensing Terms for more information about access to our software.

 A traditional content management system (CMS) like Drupal or WordPress is hosted and served with the website every time a request for a page is made.
 A traditional CMS bundles the backend and frontend into a single application.